-We’re less than a month away from the dreaded April 17th tax deadline.
+We’re a month away from the dreaded April 15th tax deadline.
 How are you feeling?

 The saying continues to ring true: Nothing can be said to be certain, except death and taxes.
 So despite the angst you might be feeling, it’s got to be done—this year, next year and the year after that.
 How do we make it a little more bearable?
 All it takes it a little preparation and the right encouragement!